Capper’s Farmer Blog Guidelines

 What You Need to Know

-At the moment we are not able to pay bloggers, but as a “thank you,” we will set you up with a complimentary 1-year subscription to Capper’s Farmer.
+At the moment we are not able to pay bloggers, but as a “thank you,” we will send you a Capper’s Farmer Blogger t-shirt.
 And while we don’t allow commercialized selling of your products or services, we do allow and encourage you to promote your website, personal blog, farm business, etc.

 Capper’s Farmer reserves the right to republish any of your blog posts in print issues, and as a courtesy, we will let you know ahead of time, if possible.
 Capper’s Farmer also reserves the right to keep all blog posts live online indefinitely.